The Search For The Best Load Time (79ms)!

 If you are not sure whether your current WordPress hosting provider can cater to all your expectations, contact them ASAP and explain your expectations so they can guide you accordingly.
 You may also try out their services before investing in their full service.

-As of this moment, PHP 8.0 is the latest version, and with Cloudways, you can launch your WordPress site on this version in just a few clicks.
+As of this moment, PHP 8.0 is the latest version, and with Cloudways, you can launch your WordPress site on this version in just a few clicks via a computer.
 While there are several reasons why you should update your PHP version, you should know that it has a direct impact on plugin and theme compatibility, security, and PERFORMANCE.
 WordPress is built on PHP which means that everything that runs on the platform is directly related to this programming language.

 Other Things to Consider for the Fastest WordPress Hosting